The size of the Solar System

 - Finally Sam walks another 410 paces by himself to the last planet, Neptune.
 You can never see Neptune without a telescope.
 He makes a ball about 7 mm in diameter.
 He calls up the children on his phone and they all wave their cards around while Sam's Dad tries to video it.
 Not easy of course, after all, Sam is 1130 paces from the Sun!

-They all walk back to their starting point, where Thomas is still holding the Sun - it takes them less than fifteen minutes.
-Sam explains that the Sun is our nearest star, and that on this scale it would take them three months to walk to our next nearest.
+They all walk back to their starting point, where Thomas is still holding the Sun - it takes them less than twenty minutes.
+Sam explains that the Sun is our nearest star, and that on this scale it would take them several years to walk to our next nearest.